phalcon/documentation/docs/tutorial-vokuro.md

     - Form shows again, nothing else happens
 - Submit data (post)
     - Errors
         - Form validators have errors, send the form to the view, render the form (errors will show)
     - No errors
         - Data is sanitized
         - New Model created
         - Data saved in the database
             - Error
-                - Show message on screen and refresh the form
+                - Show the message on the screen and refresh the form
             - Success
                 - Record saved
                 - Show confirmation on screen